Healing Chronic Underlying Infections: Why You can’t just Attack!

 This means basic foundational care:

-- Work on emotional trauma- This is something I have had to learn the hard way myself.
+Work on emotional trauma- This is something I have had to learn the hard way myself.
 Emotional trauma from past abuse is something that can stick with us until we’re ready to deal with it.
 This can become a constant stress on the body which can suppress the immune system.
 If the immune system is suppressed, it will be impossible to heal from any chronic infection, period.
 Things like homeopathy, acupuncture, EMDR, Reiki, and EFT are among the most popular methods to use to start healing from emotional trauma.
-My big list of ideas is here.

 So as you can see, there is a LOT that should be set up in place before attacking infections.